chompoo500ml/basicblog/README.md

 - to start server for developing run "npm start"
 - all pages in public folder will be served by expressjs server
 - start fix/add something by editing files in public folder
+- static pages will be served on http://localhost:9090